 Sometimes, if a child's needs are more complex, a multi-agency approach will be used so that there is opportunity to consult with a wider range of support services and health professionals.
-Referrals may be made to target the child's specific needs.
-Parents/carers will always be informed about these referrals and permission will be sought.
-Support may be sought from:
+Referrals are made centrally to the York Learning Hub and if successful, 6 or 7 sessions of support will be allocated to your child.
+Parents are involved at every stage of this process and permission is sought before referring..
+Support may be given by::